Impress your wine drinking friends and French bistro waiters with your wine bottle opening knowledge and French vocabulary.

 - Corkscrew, worm = la mèche de tire bouchon

-Simple directions to uncork a wine bottle in French
+How to uncork a wine bottle (directions in French)

 - Step one: Décapsuler la bouteille avec la lame coupe capsule.